 You have four choices when you record a choice in the Donorregister.

-- This refers to the following organs and tissues: pancreas, blood vessels, bone tissue/cartilage/tendons, intestines, heart, heart valves, skin, liver, lungs, kidneys and eye tissue.
+- tissues: blood vessels, bone tissue, heart valves, cartilage, tendons, skin, eyes and nerve tissue.

-2. No: I do not give permission
+2. No: I do not want to be a donor

 3. My partner or family will decide

 Your partner or family can decide in the event of your death.